Severe Weather 101

 A condensation funnel is made up of water droplets and extends downward from the base of the thunderstorm.
-If it is In contact with the ground it is a tornado; otherwise it is a funnel cloud.
+If it is in contact with the ground it is a tornado; otherwise it is a funnel cloud.
 Dust and debris beneath the condensation funnel confirm a tornado's presence.

-A excellent comprehensive list of questions and answers about tornadoes can be found here: http://www.spc.noaa.gov/faq/tornado/
+An excellent comprehensive list of questions and answers about tornadoes can be found here: http://www.spc.noaa.gov/faq/tornado/

-NSSL is working to simulate storms that produce tornadoes in computer models to better understand how they form and behave.
+What we do: NSSL is working to simulate storms that produce tornadoes in computer models to better understand how they form and behave.